Conservation Innovation Grants (CIG)

-The purpose of the Conservation Innovation Grants (CIG) program is to leverage the Federal investment in environmental enhancement while stimulating the development and adoption of innovative conservation approaches and technologies, in conjunction with agricultural production.
-The CIG program uses Environmental Quality Incentives Program (EQIP) funds to award competitive grants to non-Federal governmental or non-governmental organizations, Federally-recognized Tribes, or individuals.
+Conservation Innovation Grants (CIG) are competitive grants that stimulate the development and adoption of innovative approaches and technologies for conservation on agricultural lands.
+CIG uses Environmental Quality Incentives Program (EQIP) funds to award competitive grants to non-Federal governmental or nongovernmental organizations, American Indian Tribes, or individuals.
 Producers involved in CIG funded projects must be EQIP eligible.

-CIG enables NRCS to work with other public and private entities and individuals to accelerate technology transfer and adoption of promising technologies and approaches to address some of the Nation's most pressing natural resource concerns.
-CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations
+Through CIG, NRCS partners with public and private entities to accelerate technology transfer and adopt promising technologies.
+These new technologies and approaches address some of the Nation's most pressing natural resources concerns.
+CIG benefits agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.

 In addition to the nationwide grants competition, the State component of CIG is available in select States each year.
-However, the State CIG was not funded in Fiscal Year 2013.
 The State component emphasizes projects that have a goal of providing benefits within a limited geographic area.
 Projects may be farm-based, multi-county, small watershed, or Statewide in scope.
-Public notices in each participating State will announce the availability of funds for the State CIG competitions.
+For additional information about State CIG competitions, please contact John Armentano or search for the latest postings here.

 National CIG - Water Quality Credit Trading - National